-Our approach towards context awareness is to use sensor augmented daily life objects surrounding us for extracting context information and for providing ambient services.
-Some of these artefacts are static in nature and have designated location, like a bed in the bedroom, a refrigerator in the kitchen, etc. Utilizing this characteristics, we present "Spreha", a light weight hierarchical location model where static artefacts are used as reference points for identifying mobile artefacts like a chair, a watch, a lamp, etc. The model is organized in a tree structure representing the containment relationship and is independent of underlying sensing infrastructure.
+One of the primary requirements for future ubiquitous environment is to exploit location information to provide contextual services.
+Typical indoor location systems are heavily infra-structured making it difficult to deploy practically in home settings.
+In this article we propose a lightweight location model utilizing existing physical objects in our environment.
+Our approach is to use sensor augmented daily life objects surrounding us for extracting location information.
+Some of these everyday objects are static in nature and have designated location, like a bed in the bedroom, a refrigerator in the kitchen, etc. Utilizing this characteristics, we present "Spreha", a light weight hierarchical location model where static physical objects are used as reference points for identifying mobile objects like a chair, a watch, a lamp, etc. The model is organized in a tree structure representing the containment relationship and is independent of underlying sensing infrastructure.
 A prototype implementation of the model has been constructed as a pluggable module of a generic middleware using Bluetooth technology.
 This paper discusses about the design, architecture and findings of the prototype implementation.
+The implication of such lightweight location model is very important in realizing future environments where ubiquitous services will merge with grid services